-If you have been accused of violating the terms of a protective order, you need to contact The Hampton Law Firm immediately.
+If you have been accused of violating the terms of a protective order, you need to contact The Hampton Criminal Defense Attorneys, PLLC immediately.
 Because protective/restraining orders are commonly associated with family violence and stalking cases, it is common that false accusations and conflicting emotions are involved with these types of cases.

 Contact a Defense Attorney for Protective Order Violation

 You need a protective order violation lawyer on your side in Court.
-Jeff Hampton of the Hampton Law Firm is an aggressive, effective defense attorney who will carefully investigate and analyze your case to fight the charges against you.
-Call 817-435-2909 now to schedule a free consultation with our firm,
+Jeff Hampton and his team of former prosecutors have over 85 years of criminal law experience and have tried over 550 criminal trials in the courts of Tarrant County and Dallas County, Texas.
+The Hampton Criminal Defense Attorneys, PLLC is an aggressive and experienced team of criminal defense attorneys who will carefully investigate and analyze your case to fight the charges against you.
+Call 817-435-2909 now to schedule a free consultation with our firm!